 But sometimes I need to make some stitches on knit fabric with my regular sewing machine.
 In this tutorial, for example, I use my sewing machine (not a serger) to make a waistband for inserting an elastic.
 In this case, I don’t use regular sewing threads – they are not stretchable and can break when the knit fabric stretches.

-I use Eloflex threads from Coats – here is my review of this kind of threads.
+I use Eloflex threads from Coats – here is my review of this kind of thread.
 They are not perfect but they are still much better for stretchy fabric than regular non-stretchable threads.

 If you would like to save this tutorial for future reference you can pin this image on Pinterest.